Updated Jan 28, 2026

 Real-World HR Success

 A business owner successfully created a job board application that efficiently connects employees to suitable clients, while another organization built a comprehensive staff itinerary management system.
-Small to medium businesses consistently report significant cost savings compared to traditional development, with many avoiding the need to hire additional IT resources.
+With over 3 million apps created on the platform, small to medium businesses consistently report significant cost savings compared to traditional development, with many avoiding the need to hire additional IT resources.

 2. Bubble: Visual Development Platform for Complex HR Systems

-Bubble emerges as a powerful contender for HR departments requiring sophisticated, database-driven applications.
-Operating on a usage-based pricing model with "Workload Units," Bubble offers exceptional flexibility for building complex HR systems that rival traditional software solutions.
+Bubble emerges as a powerful contender for HR departments requiring sophisticated, database-driven web applications.
+Operating on a usage-based pricing model with "Workload Units," Bubble offers exceptional flexibility for building complex HR systems—though this flexibility comes with trade-offs in predictability and mobile capabilities.

 Key Features and Capabilities